 The days when students pursued a course and then looked for jobs suitable to their degree are long gone.
-Over recent years, students have been looking at courses which offer them many job opportunities and have selected courses based on emerging and top-performing industries.
+Over recent years, students have been looking at courses that offer them many job opportunities and have selected courses based on emerging and top-performing industries.
 Universities and colleges across the country are constantly trying to introduce innovative new programmes each year to serve the constantly changing market scenario.

 Following are 8 job-friendly courses you can pursue after class 12:

 1. Aerospace engineering:

 Did you like making paper planes as a kid?
 Does the concept of building real ones intrigue you?
 A career in aerospace engineering might just be the right career for you.
-Aerospace Engineering is a branch of engineering which deals with the design, construction, and science of aircraft’s and spacecraft.
-You can learn to make aircraft’s which fly within the earth’s atmosphere, as well as spacecraft that go into space.
+Aerospace Engineering is a branch of engineering which deals with the design, construction, and science of aircraft and spacecraft.
+You can learn to make aircraft that fly within the earth’s atmosphere, as well as spacecraft that go into space.
 With a degree in Aerospace engineering, you might end up working for some of the top airlines like Emirates, McDonnell Douglas or even NASA.

 2. Nautical Sciences: